cacilhas/montegasppa/docs/2023/06/spotify.md

 After a long while trying to figure that out, they finally gave me a tip: I was re-releasing songs that I had already released in other album.

-So I finally got aware: all those songs I had **payed** for registration, DistroKid had registered for itself, not in my name!!
+So I got aware: all those songs I had **payed** for registration, DistroKid had registered for itself, not in my name!!
 I no longer own my own songs, DistroKid had **stollen** them from me.

 Well… I should’ve pay attention to the small characters…